• Skip to main content

 • The fresh or dried flowers can be used to make a wonderful infused oil beneficial for earaches.

 • The fresh or dried flowers can be steeped to make a tea beneficial for respiratory health and digestive health.
-Mullein helps remove excess of mucus in the intestines and also produces a healthy layer of mucus in the digestive tract to take its place.
+Mullein helps remove excess mucus in the intestines and also produces a healthy layer of mucus in the digestive tract to take its place.

-• The fresh or dried flowers can be used to make a tincture that makes a great pain reliever, respiratory tract ally and overall tonic with anti-viral and anti-bacterial properties.
+• The fresh or dried flowers can be used to make a tincture that makes a great pain reliever, respiratory tract ally, and overall tonic with anti-viral and anti-bacterial properties.

 • The fresh or dried flowers infused into oils and incorporated into skincare products can be immensely soothing and calming for skin irritations and conditions.